 If plant-strong protein is your jam, you can find a lot of delicious and nutritious ideas on our blog and may want to try these recipes next.

-Did you make your own homemade protein powder?
-Which ingredients did you choose and how did you use it?
+Did you make our homemade protein powder and like it?
 Share with us in the comments below, rate the recipe and Pin it here.

 - ½ cup sunflower seeds (70 g)